datacarpentry/python-socialsci/_episodes/03-Python control structures.md

 > >
 > > 1.
 Because i is incremented before the sum, you are summing 1 to 11.
 > > 2.
 The Boolean value is set to False the lopp will never be executed.
 > > 3.
-When i does equal 10 the expression is False and the lop does not execute so we have only summed 1 to 9
+When i does equal 10 the expression is False and the loop does not execute so we have only summed 1 to 9
 > > 4.
 Because you cannot guarantee the internal representation of Float, you should never try to compare them for eqaulity.
 In this particular case the i never 'equals' n and so the loop never ends. - If you did try running this, you can stop it using `Ctrl+c`
 > > {: .solution}
 > {: .challenge}